 3213.
-Intermediate Sign Language (3).
-Pr., COMM 3202 or permission of instructor.
-Intermediate course in manual communication used by the deaf.
-Emphasis placed on
+Intermediate Sign Language (3), Pr., COMM 3202 or permission of instructor.

 Intermediate course in manual communication used by the deaf.
 Emphasis placed on signed English as used by deaf and hearing impaired persons.
 Suggested for students majoring in health care fields, social work, or law enforcement fields.